Code-Institute-Submissions/wrestle-match/README.md

 ### Current Features

-- Two page website consisting of a homepage and the game page where a score panel and board where cards are laid out.
+- Two-page website consisting of a homepage and the game page where a score panel and board where cards are laid out.
 - Responsiveness to all device sizes makes the website easily accessible and simple to navigate.
-- Predominantly JavaScript powered interactive elements.
+- Predominantly JavaScript-powered interactive elements.
 - All interactive elements have a slightly different visual appearance when in a hover state.

 #### Homepage